 When using Kibana in environments that require a proxy to reach external services, you might encounter issues with unrecognized SSL certificates.
 Specifically, if the proxy is exposed with its own certificate and acts as an SSL terminator, requests made by Kibana to external URLs can fail with HTTP status code errors.
-In this blog, we will explore how to resolve this issue using the NODE_EXTRA_CA_CERTS
+In this blog post, we’ll explore how to resolve this issue using the NODE_EXTRA_CA_CERTS

 environment variable.